drorIvry/rego/README.md

 ### Use cases

 - Run async workloads that need s to be managed (or visible to) a UI
-- integrate non production-grade code (data scientist R code for example) within your production environment in a contained way
+- Integrate non production-grade code (data scientist's R code for example) within your production environment in a contained way
-- use to run stuff periodically with run history
+- Use to run stuff periodically with run history

 ## Getting started